PGDip in English as an Additional Language

 Your referees should give an informed view of your academic ability and suitability for the course.
 Ideally, at least one should be an academic referee and one a professional referee.

-Your references will support intellectual ability, your motivation and interest in the course and subject area, your ability to work effectively in both a group and independently, and your ability to manage your own time and workload effectively and efficiently.
+Your references will support intellectual ability, your motivation and interest in the course and subject area, your ability to work effectively both independently and as part of a group, and your ability to manage your own time and workload effectively and efficiently.

 Official transcript(s)